 Los Padrinos Juvenile Hall Goes On Lockdown Days After County Completed Transfer Of Hundreds Of Kids

-The Los Angeles County Probation Department said in a statement that a gun was found at around 10am Friday at Los Padrinos Juvenile Hall in Downey.
+The Los Angeles County Probation Department said in a statement Friday night that a gun was found at around 10 a.m. at Los Padrinos Juvenile Hall in Downey.
 The department said the firearm was found in “an area only accessible to staff.”

 “No youth had access to it, and nobody was injured,” the department said in a statement emailed to LAist.